mbanani/attend/README.md

 # attend
 An exploration of a series of attentional models
-	- Itti's model using the input from the ROS system
+	- Itti's model using the input from the ROS system and openCV representations
 	- TODO next: Either incorporate super-voxel idea OR implement Tsotsos's idea